OpenMS/pyopenms-docs/docs/source/chemistry.rst

 A `ribonucleotide <https://en.wikipedia.org/wiki/Ribonucleotide>`_ describes one of the building blocks of DNA and RNA.
-In OpenMS, a ribonucleotide in its modified or unmodified form is represented by the ``Ribonucleotide`` class in OpenMS.
+In OpenMS, a ribonucleotide in its modified or unmodified form is represented by the :py:class:`~.Ribonucleotide` class in OpenMS.
 The class is able to provide information such as the isotope distribution of the residue, the average and monoisotopic weight.
 The residues can be identified by their full name, their three letter abbreviation or the